The Timex Weekender as its name suggests is readymade for casual weekend wear.

 In terms of wear and tear, there one are some minor scratches on the case and one prominent scratch on the mineral glass.
 I remember when that happened and it was a pretty hard hit against rocks.

 All in all, my Timex Weekender is in excellent shape, 5 years in which says a lot about the watch’s durability.
 That being said, I’m not the type to beat up my watches as I tend to treat them all pretty well.
 My digital watches or daily beaters less so, but I’m pretty careful with my belongs in general.

 - Loud tick can become annoying after a while

 - Case may appear too polished for some

 - Second hand does not always line up with tick marks (common with quartz watches)

 HOW MUCH DOES IT COST?

-The Timex Weekender T2N651 model is currently priced at $30.55, and ultra-affordable price for a time-tested company with a reputation for quality and it’s a value that can’t be beat.
+The Timex Weekender T2N651 model is currently priced at $35.37 on sale, an ultra-affordable price for a time-tested company with a reputation for quality and it’s a value that can’t be beat.
 In fact, you’ll be hard pressed to find a better value.

 If you want a Weekender with a slightly larger dial (40mm) check out these.

 A tried and true classic, Timex isn’t going anywhere.
 You simply can’t go wrong with the trusty Timex Weekender watch.